m0ose/asx/docs/AgentArray.md

 # AgentArray.js

-AgentArray is a subclass of Array which contains Objects, in particular Agent Objects.
+AgentArray is a subclass of Array which contains Objects, generally called Agents.
 Thus the patches array contains patch objects, etc for turtles and links.
 The words `agent` and `object` are interchangeable.

 Because Agents contain common values such as `id`, `x,y,z`, and so on, a few methods assume these values are present.

 Note the term `reporter` below means a function that returns a value.
 Similarly, we use NetLogo method names which have JavaScript Array equivalents.

-## Methods
+## Statics

 > `static fromArray (array)`

 A static method to convert an Array to an AgentArray.
 Called like this: `AgentArray.fromArray(array)`

+Note that the Array.isArray static: `Array.isArray(patches)` returns `true`

+## Constructor

+None.
+It inherits Array's constructor.

+## Methods

 > `toArray ()`